liesel-devs/liesel_gam/docs/source/index.rst

 - :ref:`nb_uni`
 - :ref:`nb_multi`
 - :ref:`nb_composite`

-- Check out the demos on polynomial regression and on P-splines for additional example code, for example on on posterior predictive sampling
+Check out the demos on polynomial regression and on P-splines for additional example code, for example on on posterior predictive sampling.

 .. toctree::